rehierl/metalsmith-doctoc/readme.md

 ## Integrated plugins

-MDT comes with the following LPs that can be used by specifying their name inside options.plugins.
-Their main purpose though is to showcase how to implement and use lightweight plugins.
+MDT comes with the following LPs:

 * [doctoc-default](https://github.com/rehierl/metalsmith-doctoc/tree/master/src/doctoc-default)
   is intended to be run after Markdown files have been converted into HTML files.
-  It will use reqgular expressions to analyze these files and add id attributes to heading tags if needed.
+  It will use regular expressions to analyze these files and add id attributes to heading tags if needed.
 When done it will return a list of Heading objects to MDT for further processing.

+These can be used by specifying their name inside options.plugins.
+Their main purpose though is to showcase how to implement LPs.

-## List of LPs
+## List of available LPs

 * metalsmith-doctoc-jsdom
   ([npmjs](https://www.npmjs.com/package/metalsmith-doctoc-jsdom),